Michael C. Seto

-Michael Chikong Seto (/ˈsɛtoʊ/; born 1967) is a Canadian forensic psychologist, sexologist, and author.
+Michael Chikong Seto (born 1967) is a Canadian forensic psychologist, sexologist, and author.
 He is director of Forensic Rehabilitation Research at the Royal Ottawa Health Care Group, where his research focuses on pedophilia, sexual offenses committed against children, child pornography, risk assessment, offenders with mental disorders, psychopathy, and program evaluation.

 He is editor in chief of Sexual Abuse: A Journal of Research and Treatment, the official journal of the Association for the Treatment of Sexual Abusers, and incoming editor in chief of the Archives of Sexual Behavior, the official journal of the International Academy of Sex Research.
 He also serves on the editorial board for the journal Law and Human Behavior, the official journal of the American Psychology-Law Society, as well as the Journal of Sex Research.
 He is an associate professor at the University of Toronto and holds cross-appointments to Toronto Metropolitan University, Carleton University, and the University of Ottawa.